marianakhoul/WDL/README.md

-sub("string to modify","substring or pattern we want to replace","what to replace with") *String to modify*: is the original string you currently have *Substring or pattern we want to replace*: is the part we want to modify *What to replace with*: is value we want to replace the pattern or substring with
+sub("string to modify","substring or pattern we want to replace","what to replace with") *String to modify*: is the original string you currently have *Substring or pattern we want to replace*: is the part we want to modify *What to replace with*: is value we want to replace the pattern or substring with.

 Example:
 ```
 #Grab the file extension of the input file